Bouncing cosmology in modified gravity with higher-order curvature terms

 \section{Abstract}

 \begin{singlespace}

 A bouncing scenario of a flat homogeneous and isotropic universe is explored by using the reconstruction technique for the power-law parametrization of the Hubble parameter in a modified gravity theory with higher-order curvature and trace of the energy-momentum tensor terms.
 It is demonstrated that bouncing criteria are satisfied so that the cosmological initial singularity can be avoided.
-In addition, it is shown that the equation of state parameter will cross the line of the phantom divide.
-In contrast to traditional phantom models, our model exhibits phantom-condensate behaviour in the neighbourhood of bouncing point $ t \simeq 3.08 $ which is highly unstable and intended to big bounce.
-Moreover, this model is decelerated in the neighbourhood of the bouncing point which is the most basic characteristic of the bouncing universe.\\
+In addition, it is shown that the equation of state parameter crosses the line of the phantom divide.
+In the present scenario, the universe is filled with a perfect fluid around the bouncing point, in which the universe becomes highly unstable and a big bounce can be realized.
+Furthermore, it is found that extremal acceleration occurs at the bouncing point.

 \end{singlespace}